INSPIRE THE NEXT GENERATION

 Summer Courses are offered online.
 Fall courses are offered online and at the Greeley Campus.

-This program is for individuals seeking teacher licensure who have already completed a baccalaureate degree in Dance, Music, or Physical Education.
+This program is for individuals seeking teacher licensure who have already completed a baccalaureate degree in Music, or Physical Education.

 The program consists of two major areas: Content Preparation and the PTEP Core.